udacity/FSND-P4-Design-A-Game/Project-Description.md

 ###Task 2:
   Come up with a new game to implement!
-This could be a guessing game (like Guess a Number) such as Hangman, or something more complex like Tic-Tac-Toe.
+This could be a guessing game (like Guess a Number) such as Hangman, or a simple board game like Tic-Tac-Toe.
 Make sure that the existing endpoints work with the new game - you'll need to modify the models, forms, and resource containers, but the general structure should stay roughly the same so that Games can be created, moves played, and the game state